Iberia Flight 610: Aftermath

-The crash led IAIAC to issue an order for every airliners in Spain to replace every drum and needle altimeter to avoid future accidents.
+In its final report, the IAIAC issue an order for all airliners in Spain to replace every drum and needle altimeter to avoid future accidents.

 Even though the investigation had put the blame on the pilots of the flight, numerous figures including government officials didn't accept the official result.
 Deputy speaker of Spanish opposition Grupo Popular, José Antonio Trillo, even accused officials of not disclosing the real cause of the crash and refused to rule out terror attack from the causes of the crash, going as far as questioning the actual intentions of the investigators.
 The family of Captain Patiño also refused to accept the official conclusion of the final report and insisted that the aircraft had been attacked by Basque separatist ETA.
 Rumors that the ETA brought down the aircraft remain to this day.

 In 2021, International Federation of Associations of Air Accident Victims and the Official College of Commercial Aviation Pilots (Copac) appealed to Spanish authorities to clear the crash site from any remaining wreckage and personal belongings after an accidental discovery of several human remains within the crash site.
 They also voiced their support regarding the construction of a monument near the site to commemorate the victims of the disaster.